 BIDScoin has different options and settings (see below) that can be adjusted per study bidsmap.
-You can use a text editor to edit the bidsmap template [path_to_bidscoin]/heuristics/bidsmap_template.yaml if you want to adjust the default)
+You can best use a text editor to edit your template bidsmap if you want to adjust the default)

 Fig. 6: The bidseditor options window with the different BIDScoin settings